 - Most reported the incident to occur when operating temperatures are cold (sub-40⁰F/ 4.4⁰ C)

 - Usually occurs within 10mnutes of starting the vehicle

 - Most lasted 2-3 seconds but some have reported a few minutes at a time

-Wrangler owners report they needed to use excessive force in an attempt to realign the vehicle or get it to turn, often times narrowly missing other vehicles and objects.
-This is a very serious issue and should not be taken lightly, since sever injury or even death could result if this happens to an inexperienced driver, or just at the wrong place and time.
+Wrangler owners report they needed to use excessive force in an attempt to realign the vehicle or get it to turn, oftentimes narrowly missing other vehicles and objects.
+This is a very serious issue and should not be taken lightly, since severe injury or even death could result if this happens to an inexperienced driver, or just at the wrong place and time.

 Has the FCA done anything about this issue?

 Fortunately, the FCA has issued a TSB (Technical Service Bulletin), numbered (08-092-18).
 You can read more about that here.